 The creators of The Weird Al Show note in the commentaries that Brian Haley as The Hooded Avenger had the unenviable task of delivering the majority of the show's Anvilicious morals.
 But his Adam West style utter conviction to the part makes it work.

 Sleepy Hollow is wall-to-wall narm charm.
-The majority of critics like it not despite, but because of the fact that it's stupid, silly and completely insane, cramming a season's worth of nonsensical plot twists and supernatural crap into 40 minutes each week.
+The majority of critics like it not despite the fact that it's stupid, silly and completely insane, but because of it, cramming a season's worth of nonsensical plot twists and supernatural crap into 40 minutes each week.